andreashlarsen/BayesFit/README.md

 BayesFit allow users to fit analytical models (form factors and structure factors) to SAXS and/or SANS data using Bayesian refinement.

 ## Installation
-Download the scripts from this repository and run BayesFit as a standard python3 script:
+Download the scripts from this repository and run BayesFit as a standard Python3 script.
+The following python scripts should be in the same folder as bayesfit.py:
+* bayesfit_functions.py
+* function.py
+* formfactors.py

 ## Running the program
 ```